-The following table summarizes our cash flows for the years presented:
+The following table summarizes our cash flows for the years presented (amounts in thousands):

-Year Ended December 31, 2021 2020 Net cash used in operating activities \$ (22,423) \$ (12,701) Net cash provided by investing activities 25,153 Net cash provided by financing activities 141,804 1,194 Net increase (decrease) in cash and cash equivalents \$ 144,534 \$ (11,507)
+Year Ended December 31, 2022 2021 Net cash used in operating activities \$ (49,640) \$ (22,423) Net cash (used in) provided by investing activities (132,886) 25,153 Net cash provided by financing activities 72,620 141,804 Net (decrease) increase in cash, cash equivalents and restricted cash \$ (109,906) \$ 144,534

-Operating Activities
+Operatina Activities

-Our net cash used in operating activities primarily results from our net loss adjusted for non-cash expenses, changes in working capital components, amounts due to contract research organizations to conduct our clinical programs and employee-related expenditures for research and development and general and administrative activities.
-Our cash flows from operating activities will continue to be affected by spending to advance and support our product candidates in the clinic and other operating and general administrative activities, including operating as a public company.
+Our cash used in operating activities primarily results from our net loss adjusted for non-cash expenses, changes in working capital components, amounts due to contract research organizations to conduct our clinical programs and employee-related expenditures for research and development and selling, general and administrative activities.
+Our cash flows from operating activities will continue to be affected by spending to commercialize FYARRO in advanced malignant PEComa, advance and support FYARRO in additional indications in the clinic, develop new product candidates, and other operating and general administrative activities, including operating as a public company.